veegee/amqpy/README.md

 To do (goals for version 1.0.0)
 ===============================

+* Add support for channel-level event draining, so that multiple threads can block while waiting for events on their own channels.
+* Add support for multiple authentication mechanisms such as CRAM-MD5 for Apache Qpid
 * Add support for automatic heartbeats in a separate thread
 * [Kombu](https://github.com/celery/kombu) compatibility